treystr/bdi-web/src/content/initiatives/local-business-surveys.md

 ## Overview

 Our **Local Business Survey** is a grassroots research effort designed to better understand the challenges local businesses in Washington, DC face with payments, savings, and technology.
-By listening directly to local merchants, we aim to identify where Bitcoin can make the most meaningful impact — from lowering fees and reducing fraud to creating new opportunities for economic freedom.
+By listening directly to local businesses, we aim to identify where Bitcoin can make the most meaningful impact — from lowering fees and reducing fraud to creating new opportunities for economic freedom.

 This initiative also serves as an **entry point for conversation**.
 We’ve found that it can sometimes be awkward to walk into a business and start talking about Bitcoin right away.
 The survey helps break the ice — giving us a natural way to listen first, learn about each business’s real-world challenges, and start a thoughtful discussion about how Bitcoin might fit into their goals.
 It’s about building trust, not making a pitch.

-Through this effort, we're gathering insights that will help guide educational programs, workshops, and hands-on merchant onboarding across the District.
+Through this effort, we're gathering insights that will help guide educational programs, workshops, and hands-on local business onboarding across the District.
 Our goal is to meet business owners where they are, learn from their experiences, and build tools and resources that make Bitcoin adoption simple, secure, and empowering.

 ---